- R vs. Python – Basic differences

 Python does not have the same piping mechanism.
 But it is object oriented,

-and you can execute functions that belong to the object by accessing them using the .-operator.
+-operator.
 And with \ you can tell python that you are writing your code in the next line.
-So you can do something that looks similar to R pipes in python using a pandas data frame and .\ as pipe-like operator:
+So you can do something that looks similar to R pipes in python using a pandas data frame and .\ as pipe-like operator:.

 ## bill_depth_mm body_mass_g